This article is Medically Approved ✓ by Dr. Edward Salko

 Although success stories about couples who finally conceive after a long time are heartwarming, it’s important to understand that there’s a guided science behind such achievement.

 And it’s a widespread problem because around 6.1 million American women struggle with getting pregnant or staying pregnant.
-If you’re having trouble conceiving, it’s important to check your fertility with a female infertility profile test.
+If you’re having trouble conceiving, it’s important to check your fertility with female infertility tests.

 There are multiple infertility causes among women.
 The good news is that the earlier a condition is diagnosed, the sooner you can get immediate treatment and resolve the problem.